Convex-Dev/design/cad/028_dlfs/README.md

 ## Design Goals

+- Provide a decentralised alternative to cloud storage services such as DropBox
 - Support peer-to-peer data replication (BitTorrent style)
-- Provide a decentralised alternative to cloud storage services such as DropBox
 - Maintain compatibility with familiar personal computer file systems
 - Provide POSIX compatibility as far as possible
-- Take advantage of the capabilities of the Data Lattice
+- Take advantage of the capabilities of the Data Lattice and self-healing CRDTs
 - Allow off-chain personal and/or private file systems

 ## Overall architecture

-DLFS is implemented over a **P2P network** that manages "drives" controlled by various sets of users.
+DLFS is implemented over a **P2P network** that manages **drives** controlled by independent sets of users.

 Each drive is implemented naturally on the **Data Lattice**: the drive state coupled with a merge function that is commutative, associative and idempotent forms a mathematical lattice, where properly executed drive replication is guaranteed to converge to a stable state in the manner of a **CRDT**.
 From a user perspective, they appear as virtual filesystems that automatically sync across devices with decentralised backup.